snok/django-guid/docs/settings.rst

 * **Default**: ``[]``
 * **Type**: ``list``

-Whether to enable any custom or shipped integrations with :code:`django_guid`.
+Whether to enable any custom or available integrations with :code:`django_guid`.
 As an example, using :code:`SentryIntegration()` as an integration would set Sentry's :code:`transaction_id` to match the GUID used by the middleware.